-There are several other brands owned and operated by Gap Inc. including Old Navy, Banana Republic, and Intermix.
+Gap Inc. owns several other brands, including Old Navy, Banana Republic, and Intermix.

-Where Gap and Lululemon compete is through Gap’s Athleta brand which targets its sportswear towards women, much like Lululemon.
+Gap and Lululemon compete through Gap’s Athleta brand, which targets its sportswear towards women, much like Lululemon.

-Athleta beats Lululemon on price and has a wider range of sizes, making it more inclusive.
+Athleta beats Lululemon on price and has a broader range of sizes, making it more inclusive.

 Lululemon Competitors and Alternatives: Final Thoughts

-As of now, Luluelemon is primarily attracting female buyers.
+As of now, Lululemon is primarily attracting female buyers.

 With the right kind of marketing and sustained growth, Lululemon could become number two.